Design-based theory for Lasso adjustment in randomized block experiments and rerandomized experiments: Introduction

-Notably, blocking or rerandomization or their combination can balance only a fixed number of covariates.
-However, in modern randomized experiments, a large number of baseline covariates are often collected, and the number of covariates can be larger than the sample size.
-For example, in a clinical trial, the researcher may record the demographic and genetic information of each patient. \citet{bloniarz2015lasso} highlighted that in such high-dimensional settings, most of the covariates may not be related to the outcomes, and thus, the important covariates must be selected to realize efficient treatment effect estimation.
-In the design stage, in the event in which pre-experimental data (outcomes and covariates) were available, \citet{johansson2020} used the Lasso \citep{Tibshirani1996} for variable selection and rerandomization to balance those selected covariates.
-However, when pre-experimental outcome information is not available, it is difficult to perform covariate selection in the design stage.
-A more realistic approach is to use the Lasso in the analysis stage to simultaneously perform covariate selection and regression adjustment.
-Regression adjustment has been widely used to analyze randomized experiments and increase the associated efficiency \citep[see, e.g.,][]{Fisher1935,miratrix2013,lin2013,bloniarz2015lasso,Liu2019}. \citet{Li2020} showed that regression adjustment is equivalent to rerandomization (with a threshold tending to zero) for a certain set of covariates.
+Blocking, rerandomization, or their combination can balance only a fixed number of covariates.
+However, in modern randomized experiments, a large number of baseline covariates are often collected and the number of covariates can be larger than the sample size.
+For example, in a randomized controlled trial, the researcher may record the demographic and genetic information of each participant. \citet{bloniarz2015lasso} highlighted that, in such high-dimensional settings, most of the covariates may not be related to the outcomes; thus, the important covariates must be selected to achieve efficient treatment effect estimation.
+In the design stage, when pre-experimental data (outcomes and covariates) were available, \citet{johansson2020} used Lasso \citep{Tibshirani1996} to select important covariates and rerandomization to balance the selected covariates.
+However, when pre-experimental outcome information is unavailable, it is difficult to perform covariate selection in the design stage.
+A more realistic approach is to use Lasso in the analysis stage to perform a regression adjustment.
+Regression adjustment has been widely used to analyze randomized experiments and increase associated efficiency \citep{Fisher1935,miratrix2013,lin2013,bloniarz2015lasso,Bugni2018,Bugni2019,Liu2019,lei2020,Wang2019model,Ma2020Regression,Liu2020,jiang2022regression,jiang2022noncomp}.

-In contrast to regression adjustment based on the Lasso, blocking and rerandomization techniques do not use the outcome data and thus can avoid bias due to the specification search of the outcome model.
-Many scholars have indicated that it is preferable to avoid the occurrence of covariate imbalances before treatment is administered, rather than performing post-treatment regression adjustment \citep{Cox2007,Freedman2008,freedman2008randomization,Rosenbaum:2010}.
-In this context, a trade-off method is to combine blocking, rerandomization, and high-dimensional regression adjustment.
-In such a method, blocking or rerandomization or both are implemented in the design stage to balance a few covariates that most significantly affect the outcomes.
-Next, we perform covariate selection and regression adjustment by using, for example, the Lasso in the analysis stage to adjust for the remaining imbalances in the additional high-dimensional covariates and further increase the efficiency.